-To Do: Your First Semester

-- Download current CSUSB Bulletin, Coyote Graduate Student Guidebook, and visit the Graduate Studies website. - Obtain department graduate program manual for your area of study. - ☐ Meet with your graduate coordinator. - Estimate plan of coursework from first semester to graduation (check course rotations). - □ Make preliminary decision about expected date of graduation.

-To Do: Each Semester Until You Graduate

-- Check online Class Section Listing or Academic Calendar.
-Mark dates on your calendar.

-- Class Section Listing
+To Do: Your First Semester ☐ Download current CSUSB Bulletin, Coyote Graduate Student Guidebook, and visit the Graduate Studies website. ☐ Obtain department graduate program manual for your area of study. ☐ Meet with your graduate coordinator. \square Estimate plan of coursework from first semester to graduation (check course rotations). \square Make preliminary decision about expected date of graduation.
+To Do: Each Semester Until You Graduate ☐ Check online Class Section Listing or Academic Calendar.
+Mark dates on your calendar. • Class Section Listing • Academic Calendar ☐ Meet with your graduate coordinator (at least once every semester) To Do: Before the Semester You Plan to Enroll in Your Culminating Experience ☐ Complete Program Plan if not earlier. • Date Submitted: ☐ Obtain approval for human/animal research from the IRB or IACUC.◆ Date Submitted: $\hfill \Box$ Keep copies of all documents submitted to your department and the Records Office.
+To Do: After Program Plan and Culminating Experience Are Approved Enroll in Culminating Experience course. ☐ Enroll in Continuous Enrollment if you have completed all coursework and are working toward your culminating experience. ☐ Submit your Grad Check To Do: Your Last Semester ☐ Register for Commencement and pay fee.
+See the Commencement Office website for important graduation deadlines. ☐ Complete and submit your thesis, project, or dissertation for publication on ScholarWorks or pass comprehensive exam.

-- Academic Calendar

-□ Meet with your graduate coordinator (at least once every semester)

-To Do: Before the Semester You Plan to Enroll in Your Culminating Experience

-- Submit Program Plan if not earlier.

-- Date Submitted:

-- $\hfill\square$ Obtain approval for human/animal research from the IRB or IACUC.

-- Date Submitted:

-□ Keep copies of all documents submitted to your department and the Records Office.

-To Do: After Program Plan and Culminating Experience Are Approved

-- □ Enroll in Culminating Experience course. - Enroll in Continuous Enrollment if you have completed all coursework and are working toward your culminating experience.

-\Box Submit your Grad Check

-To Do: Your Last Semester

-Register for Commencement and pay fee.
-See the Commencement Office website for important graduation deadlines.

-Complete and submit your thesis, project, or dissertation for publication on ScholarWorks.

-□ Pass comprehensive exam.